microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-09.md

-# Challenge 09 - Disks, partitions and file Systems
+# Challenge 09 - Disks, Partitions and File Systems

 [< Previous Challenge](./Challenge-08.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-10.md)

 ## Pre-requisites

-- Create a data disk woth the size of 5GB
+- Create a data disk with the size of 5GB
 - Add the disk the the virtual machine

 ## Description

 This challenge you will be working with disks and partitions.
-Will be an opportunity to learn about linx filesystems and commands such as `fdisk`, `mkfs` and `mount`.
+Will be an opportunity to learn about Linux filesystems and commands such as `fdisk`, `mkfs` and `mount`.

 - Identify the new disk added to the machine
 - Edit the disk partition table: